ggurbet/casperfyre-backend/README.md

  7. Casper Client 1.4+
 ```

+Ubuntu 18+ and Apache2 are optional and can be switched out for other common platforms, but the built-in interactive setup script will not work in that case.
+The setup of the operating system and HTTP server software should be handled by the dev.
+Note, the http document root is **casperfyre-backend/public**

 ## Setup

 We generally would use the latest version of Ubuntu for testing installs.
 Example hosting server: AWS ec2 t2 medium with at least 10Gb SSD.
 Before doing anything else, make sure you're up to date.